pensadotech/MERN_BlankApp/README.md

 ## Description

 Putting together a MERN application is a complicated task, and it requires many manual steps and considerations.
-This article takes the reader through the steps required using an example.
-I hope new MERN developers will find beneficial.
+This article takes the reader through the steps required, using an example.
+I hope new MERN developers will find it beneficial.

 * MERN reference: https://www.mongodb.com/blog/post/the-modern-application-stack-part-1-introducing-the-mean-stack